KhaelK138/KhaelK138.github.io/markdown/Phishing.md

 - [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle?hl=en) is good for downloading pages to spoof
   - Make sure preferences don't include JavaScript
   - Strip out SingleFile comment (near top) along with anything with an "sf" prefix and links to the original site
+- If we get hit with Azure/O365, try using [OAuthSeeker](https://github.com/praetorian-inc/oauthseeker/)

 ## Fake Arbitrary Redirect